Formal groups and quantum cohomology: Parameter spaces

 The structure of $\mathit{SS}$ as a compact topological space is relatively straightforward to obtain, following the model of \cite{bottman17}.
 It turns out that it is also a topological manifold with boundary, and in fact a differentiable manifold with generalized corners.
 The last-mentioned property deserves some discussion, since the required construction of coordinate charts, which borrows ideas from \cite{bottman-oblomkov19}, is instructive in its own right.

 A boundary point in $\mathit{SS}_{d_1,\dots,(d_m,d_{m+1}),\dots,d_r}$ is given by a tree $T$ and associated screens carrying point configurations, as in \eqref{eq:glue-tree-6}.
 The gluing process which associates to this point a chart in the interior involves (small) gluing parameters $\lambda_e > 0$ for the finite edges of $T$, subject to constraints.
 Our main interest lies in those constraints, but let's first recall how to think of such gluing processes.
-It is convenient to stabilize the configuration associated to the distinguished mid-scale vertex $v_*$ by adding two points $s_{\pm} = \pm 1$, thought of as belonging to a new color, just as in \eqref{eq:stabilization}.
-For all other vertices, the screens are given only up to translation and possibly rescaling, but we choose explicit representatives.
-Given a finite edge $e$, we take the screen associated to its source vertex, rescale that by $\lambda_e$, and then insert that into the target vertex at the appropriate point.
-Having glued together all screens, we apply translation and rescaling to bring the points $s_{\pm}$ back into their original position, then forget about them; and that gives us a configuration in the interior of the $\mathit{SS}$ space.
-Allowing some of the parameters to be zero yields a partial gluing process, which extends the chart to include boundary points.
+This is made slightly more complicated in our case by the fact that the screens have different natures: the vertex $v_*$ carries a configuration of real numbers, without dividing by any group action; the mid-scale and small-mid scale vertices carry configurations which are given up to translation; and at all other scales we have configurations up to translation and rescaling.
+To deal with that, it is convenient to stabilize the configuration associated to the distinguished mid-scale vertex $v_*$ by adding two points $s_{\pm} = \pm 1$, thought of as belonging to their own new color, just as in \eqref{eq:stabilization}.
+To glue the screens together, we first choose specific representatives for those configurations which are defined only up to ambiguites.
+Then, given any finite edge $e$ of the tree, we take the screen associated to its source vertex, rescale the points in that configuration by $\lambda_e$, and then insert that into the target vertex by adding the real number that corresponds to the point where our configuration is being glued in (In abbreviated notation, gluing $s$ with scale $\lambda$ into a screen at point $r$ results in $r+\lambda s$.)
+After we have done that for all edges, we translate and rescale the resulting configuration to bring the points $s_{\pm}$ back to their original position (and then forget about those points).

-To formulate the relations between the $\lambda_e$, we can think in terms of the scales that the screens acquire after gluing.
+It may strike the reader that there are too many gluing parameters with respect to the codimension of the boundary strata; and indeed, the parameters are not independent, but subject to constraints.
+To formulate those, we can think in terms of the scales that the screens acquire after gluing.
 For any vertex $v$, let $\lambda_v$ be the product of the $\lambda_e^{\pm 1}$ along a path going from $v_*$ to $v$, with the sign $+1$ if the path follows the edge orientation, and $-1$ otherwise.
 We also need the following terminology:

 Clearly, for any $v_-$ there is a unique turning point $v_+$.
 With that at hand, the relations are: